graysky2/kodi-standalone-service/README.md

 * xorg-server with xorg-xinit

 ## Post-install instructions
-If using xorg version >=1.16 then create /etc/X11/Xwrapper.config containing these two lines:
+If using xorg version >=1.16 then create /etc/X11/Xwrapper.config containing this line:

 	allowed_users = anybody
-	needs_root_rights = yes

 Note that the systemd service requires /var/lib/kodi to be user kodi's homedir.
 See the readme.install which contains scriptlets used by the Arch Linux package system.
 Users of other distros can adapt the code therein.